-Every Advanced Google Search Operator & Command You Need to Know
+Every Advanced Google Search Operator You Need to Know

 Cache

-Using the cache operator, you can find out what the most recent cache of a specified webpage is.
-This is useful for identifying when a page was last crawled.
+Using the cache operator, you can find the most recent cache of a specified webpage.

-Example use: cache:websitename.com
+cache:websitename.com

 Allintext

 This operator will help you find whether all the terms that you are looking for shows up in the text of that page.
-This operator, however, isn’t pin-accurate because it won’t look for text on the page that appears close together.
+This operator, however, isn’t pin-accurate because it won’t look for text that appears close together on the page.

-Example use: allintext:content social links
+allintext:content social links

 Intext

-This operator is a more global operator that allows you to find any terms showing up on a webpage in any area – like the title, the page itself, the URL, and elsewhere.
+This operator is more global in that it allows you to find terms showing up in any area of the webpage, such as the title, the page itself, the URL, and elsewhere.

 This is useful if you want to perform research into how others’ on-page SEO footprints are being categorized by Google.

-Example use: word one intext: other term
+word one intext: other term

 Inposttitle